jroo/monome-teensy/README.md

 ### functionality: grid

-the functions available in the library are:
+grid functions available in the library are:

 ```c
 setOverallInt();